55 Types of Beetles in Maryland

 This species is closely related to the burying beetle (Nicrophorus pustulatus) and the wood-boring urn beetle (Nicrophorus vespilloides).

-The tormentose burying beetle’s larvae are similar to those found in other silphids.
+The tormentose burying beetle’s larvae are similar to those in other silphids.

 The adults are obligate carrion feeders and scavengers that utilize dead animal carcasses for egg-laying sites.

-They have only been observed feeding on carrion once after it has begun to decompose.
+They have only been observed feeding on carrion once after it decomposes.

 49. Tumbling Flower Beetle